muxi-ai/cli/docs/plan-formation-api.md

 [10:05:00] alice: Can you help me with Python code?
 [10:05:03] code-helper: Of course!
 What do you need help with?

-... (showing last 10 messages, use --lines for more)
 ```

 ---